ProactiveProgrammers/www.proactiveprogrammers.com/docs/data-abstraction/engineering-efforts/sorting-algorithms.md

 automatically run all of the linters designed to check the Python source code in your program and its test suite.
 You can also use the command `poetry run task black` to confirm that your source code adheres to the industry-standard format defined by the `black` tool.
-If it does not adhere to the standard then you can run the command `poetry run black listsorting tests` and it will automatically reformat the source code.

 Along with running tasks like `poetry run task lint`, you can leverage the relevant instructions in the [technical skills](/proactive-skills/introduction-proactive-skills/) to enter into a Docker container and run the command `gradle grade` to check your work.
 If `gradle grade` shows that all checks pass, you will know that you made progress towards correctly implementing and writing about `listsorting`.
 If your program has all of the anticipated functionality, you can run the command `poetry run task test` and see that the test suite produces output like the following.
 If some of the provided tests do not pass, then you should review the test output to see what is wrong as you fix any required functions that are broken.

 ```
 tests/test_sorting.py ...